Jaakal/building-with-backgrounds-and-gradients/README.md

 # Building with backgrounds and gradients

-This is a clone of Apple old webpage.
+This is a clone of the Apple Company old webpage.

 ## Screenshot